 A platoon sergeant provides assistance to a tactical operations leader.
 The tactical operations leader usually has a comparative wealth of experience, and should be heeded to unless there is good reason to act otherwise.
-Most of the time, new tactical operations leaders have good sergeants.
 In addition to the leader, there are normally 42 soldiers in a platoon in the U.S. army, 24 in the Australian army and 27 in the British army.

 A platoon is divided into headquarters and three or four squads/sections.
 Headquarters consists of the leader, his sergeant, a radio operator, and some runners.

 What does a Military Tactical Operations Leader do?

 As the U.S. Army Field Manual 7-10 puts it, "the platoon commander is responsible for the training, discipline, control, and tactical employment of his platoon."
 Soldiers need to be capable of marksmanship, land navigation, first aid, communications, NBC (nuclear-biological-chemical) defense, and survival techniques, and the tactical operations leader is responsible for this.
 Their responsibilities include the equipment of the platoon.
 Everything a platoon does or does not do is the responsibility of its leader.